 But it is a totally different story now.
-The ‘middle age’ tag just does not fit her.
+The ‘middle-age’ tag just does not fit her.
 She is wise, well-read, well-maintained, fit, articulate and technology savvy.
 Her French manicured hand says it all.

 She knows about the happenings around her and the cosmetic industry like the back of her hand.
 Teeny boppers might scoff at the idea of living up life at forty, but that’s just the ignorance of youth.
 They can be forgiven.
-For the wiser ones it is no secret that the prime of your life starts when you hit your forties.
+For the wiser ones, it is no secret that the prime of your life starts when you hit your forties.

-The forty something diva may be spotting a few tattoos and a hip nose stud, but she knows how to carry herself with grace and elegance.
+The forty-something diva maybe spotting a few tattoos and a hip nose stud, but she knows how to carry herself with grace and elegance.
 She is confident and is known for her achievements.
 She has an aura that makes everybody’s head turn towards her.

-Etiquette queen, Chhaya Momaya says, “Today’s forty something are much more confident probably because of their experience.
+Etiquette queen, Chhaya Momaya says, “Today’s forty-something are much more confident probably because of their experience.
 She is much more at peace with her life and hence the calm shows on her face.
-She is no more struggling to make a place in the society.
+She is no more struggling to make a place in society.
 She has established her self and is much more economically independent than her younger counterparts.
 She has finished her duties and hence has money to spend on herself.”

 Older people are just as happy as younger ones, if not more.
 Today’s 40-something Diva does not fear conventions and traditions because she has seen what life is all about, has finished her duties and earns her own living.

-Renowned fashion stylist, Rita Dhody says, “When a woman reaches the forty something age, she understands herself better.
+Renowned fashion stylist, Rita Dhody says, “When a woman reaches the forty-something age, she understands herself better.
 You are more experienced about life- it is a culmination of everything that you have learnt.
 For me changed circumstance was the cause of evolution in my life.”

-Vinodini Rao, a forty something yoga instructor says, “I always tell my students who are mostly in their forties to age gracefully and to think young and to think freely and not to keep any burdens on their head that I feel will make them remain young from within and outside.”
+Vinodini Rao, a forty-something yoga instructor says, “I always tell my students who are mostly in their forties to age gracefully and to think young and to think freely and not to keep any burdens on their head that I feel will make them remain young from within and outside.”

 The early years of adulthood are spent with concerns about career, starting a family which was followed by children’s education, buying a house, buying a car- the list is endless.
 But things take a very easy and pleasant turn when you hit your forties.

 “I gave up my job when I became a mother at twenty-eight when I was blessed with twins.
-But now that my daughters are on their own and can take care of themselves, I have come back to work and started writing all over again for a leading lifestyle magazines,” says Sudeshna Chakraborty, a journalist by profession.
+But now that my daughters are on their own and can take care of themselves, I have come back to work and started writing all over again for a leading lifestyle magazine,” says Sudeshna Chakraborty, a journalist by profession.

 Vinodini, says, “It is very difficult to tell the age of a woman today.
 You look at her and wonder is she 25 or is she 35?
-And then you are amused to find out that she is 42, and it is lot to do with the way women are taking care of themselves.
+And then you are amused to find out that she is 42, and it is a lot to do with the way women are taking care of themselves.